 Build a leading global brand.
-Our plan is to distribute all products produced by us, our joint ventures and our partners under a single global "CANNDOC" brand and our sub-brands (including, "Indoor", "Diamonds", "Stars", "Utopia", "Cali") in order to build global brand awareness of and loyalty to our pharmaceutical-grade products.
+Our plan is to distribute all products produced by us, our joint ventures and our partners under two main global "Cookies" and "CANNDOC" brand and our sub-brands (including, "Indoor", "Diamonds", "Stars", "Utopia", "Cali", and "Humboldt")) in order to build global brand awareness of and loyalty to our pharmaceutical-grade products.
 We design our packaging to have a look and feel that is consistent with other prescribed medicines to reflect the pharmaceutical-grade quality of our products.
 Our packaging displays ratios of specific cannabinoid compounds and the required disclosures for the relevant jurisdiction of distribution.
 We believe this strategy will instill physician and patient confidence in us, leading to a greater adoption of our products.

 Establish distribution networks in all territories with full regulation of the medical-use cannabis industry.
-In addition to our distribution networks in Israel, we are establishing distribution channels for our products in all fully-regulated markets, including Germany, the United Kingdom and Canada.
+In addition to our distribution networks in Israel, we are establishing distribution channels for our products in all fully-regulated markets, including Germany, the United Kingdom and Switzerland.
 Although to date none of our products have been distributed through any of our distribution partnerships, we anticipate that we will be able to commence distributions after meeting local regulatory requirements.
 We anticipate that these distribution channels will be established by way of joint ventures and distribution agreements with local licensed distributors to address both the current and anticipated demand for medical use cannabis.
 We have also established relationships with the distributors of pharmaceutical products in markets where we expect cannabis for medical use will become fully regulated in the near future.
 Establishing distribution capabilities with local partners will allow us to be an early mover and ultimately a leader in these future markets.

 Optimize our supply by diversifying production capabilities and maintaining inventory to meet demand.
 We are continuing to expand our production capabilities in Israel.
-To ensure that we have a sufficient supply of product available to enter the European Union market, including the German market, in the near term, we have also entered into a supply agreement with a licensed producer that has pharmaceutical production and manufacturing facilities in Denmark.
-We have also entered into an agreement to form a joint venture with a local producer in Canada in order to supply the Canadian medical use market, which does not currently allow for the import of cannabis products for commercial purposes.
-Although our products are not currently produced in any European Union countries or in Canada, we plan to implement a worldwide footprint to optimize our management of supply based on cost of production and to ensure that we have a consistent supply for the markets that we are targeting.
+To ensure that we have a sufficient supply of product available to enter the European Union market, including the German market, in the near term.
+Although our products are not currently produced in any European Union countries, we plan to implement a worldwide footprint to optimize our management of supply based on cost of production and to ensure that we have a consistent supply for the markets that we are targeting.